localsend/localsend/CONTRIBUTING.md

 ## Translation

-You can help translating this app to other languages!
+You can help in translating this app to other languages!

 1. Fork this repository
 2. Choose one